Jahangir Tareen: Political career

-In an interview with Newsweek Pakistan, Tareen said "he doesn't belong to a political family, but he married into a political family".
+In an interview with Newsweek Pakistan, Tareen said he "doesn't belong to a political family, but he married into one".
+He married Amina Tareen, the daughter of Syed Hasan Mahmood and the sister of Makhdoom Ahmed Mehmood, both having been seasoned politicians, especially influential, in the Rahim Yar Khan District of Punjab, where the family has "considerable, spiritual and feudal influence."

 He began his political career in 2002 after he was elected to the National Assembly in the 2002 Pakistani general elections from Constituency NA-195 on the ticket of Pakistan Muslim League (Q).

 He served as special adviser on agriculture and social sector initiatives to then Chief Minister of Punjab Chaudhry Pervaiz Elahi.
 In August 2004, he was inducted into the federal cabinet and was made Federal Minister for Industries and Production in the Shaukat Aziz ministry where he remained until 2007.
 His sugar mills flourished during his tenure as Minister for Industries.

 In the 2008 Pakistani general election, Tareen was re-elected as a member of the National Assembly for the second time from Constituency NA-195 on the seat of Pakistan Muslim League (F).

 He was the parliamentary leader of PML-F in the National Assembly.
-Later he formed a forward block known as "Tareen's group" which comprised several seasoned politicians.
+Later, he formed a forward block known as "Tareen's group" which comprised several seasoned politicians.
 In 2011, he said he was to launch his own political party consisting of politicians free from corruption charges.
 He later resigned from the National Assembly and in November 2011, joined Pakistan Tehreek-e-Insaf along with a number of associates, saying that his vision was similar to PTI's.